doubleobenjamin/agent-zero/docs/refactoring/cognee-integration.md

 ## Overview

-This document details how to integrate Cognee's advanced knowledge processing capabilities into the Agent Zero memory system.
-Cognee provides sophisticated data ingestion, entity extraction, knowledge graph construction, and multi-modal processing that significantly enhances Agent Zero's memory capabilities beyond what Graphiti alone can provide.
+This document details how Cognee's advanced knowledge processing capabilities are integrated into the enhanced Agent Zero memory system by default.
+Cognee provides sophisticated data ingestion, entity extraction, knowledge graph construction, and multi-modal processing that significantly enhances Agent Zero's memory capabilities beyond what Graphiti alone can provide. **Cognee is enabled by default** in the enhanced Agent Zero implementation, working seamlessly with Qdrant and Graphiti.

 ## Cognee Capabilities Analysis